 Brees had a bit of a down week by his standards against the Niners, but should get back on track against the struggling Falcons.

-Tolzien could actually be a sneaky play against a Vikings defense that has allowed the second-most fantasy points per game to quarterbacks.
+Thomas could be in line for a big game against an Atlanta defense that has allowed the 10th-most fantasy points per game to running backs.

 Ryan completed just 19-of-36 passes for 254 yards, two touchdowns and two picks last week, and eventually passed the reins to Dominique Davis.
 He shouldn't be trusted as a fantasy starter for the rest of the season.

 Jackson has had an underwhelming first season in Atlanta, and don't look for him to turn it around this week, even against a New Orleans defense that allows 4.9 yards per carry.

 Rodgers got six carries and two targets last week.
 His role remains too small to consider him in fantasy leagues, and he could see it further marginalized by Antone Smith.

 Douglas exploded for six catches for 134 yards and a score last week.
 The Saints have limited opposing receivers this season, but Atlanta should have to throw a ton on Thursday.
 He's a WR2.